mydnic/lotro-gibberish/README.md

 - Users can now upload images to their config description

 ## 2022-11-08
-- Added Notification to users who starred a config when the later is updated by its author
+- Added Notification to users who starred a config when the latter is updated by its author

 ## 2022-05-16
 - New logo thanks to #dt192